Baruna

 Baruna is a village located in Jhumpura Block of Kendujhar district in Odisha in East India.
-The village has a population of 752 of which 369 are males while 383 are females as per the Population Census 2011.
-Chauthia, Rimuli, Badanai, Asanpat, Karanjia, Baruna are the nearby villages to Chauthia.
+The village has a population of 752, of which 369 are males while 383 are females as per the Population Census 2011.
+Chauthia, Rimuli, Badanai, Asanpat, Karanjia and Baruna are the nearby villages to Chauthia.
 The PIN Code of Baruna is 758044 and its postal head office is Karanjia (Kendujhar).